-All applicants for either an Impact Grant or Community Grant must meet the following criteria to be eligible for a grant from Impact100 Sonoma:
+Applicants for the $100,000 Impact Grant or a Community Grant must meet the following criteria to be eligible for a grant from Impact100 Sonoma:

 - Be tax-exempt under section 501(c)(3) of the Internal Revenue Code